Penny Collenette, O.Ont

 Maclean’s magazine has called Penny one of Canada’s 50 Most Influential People.
 She has also been named as a Champion to the Top 100 Women list of the Women’s Executive Network (WXN) and The International Alliance of Women.
 She was inducted into the Honour Society of uOttawa’s Common Law Section in 2011 and was awarded a Queen’s Diamond Jubilee Medal in 2012.
 On January 23, 2014, Penny was appointed to the Order of Ontario, the province's highest honour, alongside renowned film director, David Cronenberg, hockey great, Paul Henderson, pediatric neurosurgeon, Dr. James Rutka, and 21 other extraordinary Ontarians.
 In her citations, she was described as a leader and innovator, an expert advisor on ethics, whistleblowing, corporate and public governance and a strong promoter of human rights.

-Penny is a tireless community fundraiser, especially for causes relating to women and to those living with disabilities.
+Penny is Vice Chair of the United Nations Association of Canada.
+She is a tireless community fundraiser, especially for causes relating to women and to those living with disabilities.
 She is currently appointed to a National Advisory Council to encourage youth electoral engagement and she recently served as the Executive VP of the Harvard Club of Ottawa.
 She also served three years on the Advisory Council of the Eldercare Foundation and the National Committee of the Governor General’s Performing Arts Awards.

 - CML4114JG - Whistleblowing: The busy intersection of Law and Ethics

 - CML4107: A New International Corporate Reality: The Business of Human Rights